-One day when I was in the kitchen and the kids were upstairs, I heard my son yell “SHUT UP!”
-Startled, I started swiftly up the stairs only to halt midway as he continued equally loudly: “… is NOT a word we use in this house!”
+One day when I was in the kitchen and the kids were upstairs, I heard my son yell, “SHUT UP!”
+Startled, I went swiftly up the stairs only to halt midway as he continued equally loudly: “… is NOT a word we use in this house!”
 What could I say?
 He made his point to his sister, but when he heard me marching upstairs, he rapidly fixed it.

 Characteristics of the Concrete Random Learner

 - Solves problems creatively

 - Self-directed, driven by what interests him

 - Enjoys variety both in their environment and in what they work at

 - Gets in and out of tight spots with equal ease

 - Sees many options and many solutions to problems

 - Accepting and caring for many kinds of people